brunamota/TopicosEmComputacaoGrafica/Aulas/Aula02.md

 ### Estrutura Organizacional
 1. Liderança e Gestão (Líder do time)
-  b.
+a.
 Diretor de Jogos: Estabelecer a visão e direção do projeto

   c.
 Produtor: Estabelecer a visão e direção do projeto